Elvie's wearable breast pump feels like breaking out of jail

 This problem theoretically would be mitigated by the Elvie pump's app, which pairs with the device via Bluetooth and has automatic volume monitoring.
 It's meant to both track your production and also automatically switch the pump's action from an initial stage of pumping that triggers milk expression -- also known as letdown -- to a slower phase for collection.

 Elvie's volume monitoring may be more accurate for women with good supply.
 But virtually every time I pumped, I had to correct the recorded volume in the app to be accurate.
-And when expressing small amounts, the app would sometimes reflect that milk was expressing when it wasn't at all.
+And when expressing small amounts, the app would sometimes incorrectly log that milk was expressing when nothing was coming out at alll.
 I would end a session and remove the pumps to find two empty containers.

 (The app also means the pump can be controlled from your phone.
 The devices also have manual buttons on the unit itself, though, so you can still use your Elvie pump if you forget your phone at your desk or workstation, or if your phone runs out of battery.)